10 Tips to Enjoy a Road Trip With Kids

 1. Audio Books.

 You can find classic stories like The Wizard of OZ, Peter Pan, or Charlotte’s Web that can entertain all ages.
-You can purchase copies outright, borrow from the local library, or download from sites such as audible.com.
+You can purchase copies outright, borrow from the local library, or download them from sites such as audible.com.

 2. Actual Books.